The Fear: Resurrection (1999)

 Mike must overcome his fears to put a stop to Morty with the help of Peg but however Morty feeds on his fear which makes Mike hesitant.

 There's a nice prologue that involves both a mother and child driving in a car on a dark stormy night with good camera shots on them cruising along.
-There is a nice shot on supporting actor Stephen acting menacing with an axe in the woods and whacking a woman with great shocked expressions by the mother while she's watching this.
+Basically it's Halloween night driving in the deep dark woods.

-There is a nice warming welcome by Mams towards Mike Hawthorne as grandmother and grandchild which looks fairly descent.
+When the friends arrive, there is a nice warming welcome by Mams towards Mike Hawthorne as grandmother and grandchild which looks fairly decent.
+The moments here were well concentrated and well shot.

-We have a good conversation between Crow and Mike discussing about their fears and Morty as the setting is still and serious.
+Mike has a conversation with Crow discussing about their fears and Morty as the setting is still and serious.

-There's perfect camera shots on Ned and Trish walking along outside near a lake having a conversation.
+During a nice autumn day there's perfect camera shots on Ned and Trish walking along outside near a lake having a conversation.
+What they were talking about showed a nice drawn in moment.

 A good shot on the Grandfather in the barn attic with rats covering over him which looks spooky.